-The Fluid Cube dataset contains 100 fluid dynamics simulations of a fluid block flowing inside a unit cube domain.
-For each simulation, the fluid block is set with different initial shape, position, velocity, and fluid viscosity.
+Looking for a dataset to get you started with fluid dynamics simulations?
+Our Fluid Cube dataset contains 100 unique fluid simulations, each capturing the movement of a fluid block within a unit cube.
+In every simulation, the fluid block is assigned a different initial shape, position, velocity, and viscosity, providing a variety of scenarios to study.

-In the dataset folder you will find a .csv file holding the metadata of each of the 100 simulations.
-This metadata includes the fluid properties of each simulation, such as the fluid viscosity, initial shape and velocity and the respective simulation ID.
+file containing the metadata for all 100 simulations.
+This metadata includes key fluid properties for each simulation, such as fluid viscosity, initial shape, velocity, and the corresponding simulation ID.

-Besides the simulation data, inside each folder, there is also a video of the simulation rollout to allow for an easy comprehension of the data in each simulation.
+In addition to the simulation data, each folder also contains a video of the simulation rollout, providing a visual representation to make it easier to understand the data for each simulation.

 ├── sim_0000